 This is a great way for brands to receive feedback on their marketing content and also makes them approachable and personal to the audience.

-Most online channels have a built in function for you to monitor the amount of likes, views and clicks a particular post or ad gets, but tools like Google Analytics are great at giving an in-depth look at all the metrics generated from within your website.
+Most online channels have a built-in function for you to monitor the number of likes, views, and clicks a particular post or ad gets, but tools like Google Analytics are great at giving an in-depth look at all the metrics generated from within your website.